 Another resource-intensive activity of any startup is building your own technical infrastructure.
 According to the Gartner report, companies all over the world spend $3.8 trillion on information technology, and software accounts for almost $440 billion.

 You can save money here too – so the popularity of cloud services is growing.
 IDC analysts predict an increase in the cost of such services to $277 billion by 2021.

 Cloud technologies allow companies without significant resources to gain access to infrastructure, which they simply would not allow themselves to create on their own.
 Today, in order to organize an accounting department, a startup does not need to buy and configure servers: many solution providers offer ready-made virtual servers to solve such problems.
-As a result, the company saves on hardware, its configuration, and support.
+As a result, the company saves hardware, configuration, and support.
 In a nutshell, moving to the cloud is a great way to save and resources.

 Optimize the cost of business travel